tri-bit/webflow-mailgun-php/README.md

 ## Installation

 1. Copy the webflow/webflow-script.js contents to the Footer Code section of your site's custom code page (in the webflow designer.)
-2. Upload the php code into a live folder on a standard php hosting service. (make sure to include the index.php to hide your directory contents)
+2. Upload the php code into a new live folder on a standard php hosting service. **Make sure to include the index.php to hide your directory contents which contains sensitive data**

 ## Setup - Webflow